linode/docs/docs/guides/tools-reference/tools/chroot-for-testing/index.md

 ## What is chroot?

 The `chroot` command allows you to create a separate environment for running processes in isolation.
-The command creates a distinct file system, with its own root directory, completely walled off from access to the rest of your system.
-For this reason, the `chroot` environment is often referred to as "chroot jail."
+The command creates a distinct file system with its own root directory that is completely walled off from access to the rest of your system.
+For this reason, the `chroot` environment is often referred to as *chroot jail*.

 ### What is chroot Jail?

 As described above, the `chroot` command creates an isolated environment, known as chroot jail.
-Processes running in this environment have a distinct root directory and file system and are prevented from accessing anything on the system outside of chroot jail.
+Processes running in this environment have a distinct root directory and file system.
+These processes are prevented from accessing anything on the system outside of the chroot jail.

-This works by you creating a directory to act as the root for your `chroot` environment.
-You then fill that directory with the programs and system components you need to run any processes you intend to test in the `chroot` environment.
+To create a chroot jail, you create a directory to act as the root for your `chroot` environment.
+Then, you add the programs and system components you need to run any processes you intend to test in the `chroot` environment.

-On running the `chroot` command against that directory, you can use the directory as its own functioning system.
-And, since the base of the directory you created acts as the root directory, anything operating inside of the `chroot` environment is restricted to the contents of the `chroot` directory.
+When you run `chroot` command against the directory you created, you can then use it as its own functioning system.
+The directory you created acts as the root directory, so anything operating inside of it is restricted to the `chroot` directory.

-Essentially, then, the `chroot` environment gives you a clean and separate space for running processes.
-It ensures that anything running in chroot jail is not affected by and does not affect the file system outside.
+The `chroot` environment gives you a clean and separate space for running processes.
+It ensures that anything running in chroot jail is not affected by the primary file system.
+Similarly, the chroot jail cannot affect the primary file system.

 ### What is the Purpose of a chroot Jail?

 The primary reason for creating a `chroot` environment is to test processes in isolation.
-And there are two main scenarios in which you may want to do that:
+There are two main scenarios in which you may want to test in isolation:

-- First, you want to test an untrusted application.
-Running it in chroot jail allows you to see the application's effects without allowing it to access the rest of your file system.
+- The first scenario is to test an untrusted application.
+Running it in chroot jail allows you to run the application without allowing it to access the rest of your file system.
-- Second, you want to test an application, command, or series of commands in a secluded environment.
-With a `chroot` environment, you guarantee that the processes/commands run in a clean and easily reproducible file system.
+- Another reason is to test an application, command, or series of commands in a secluded environment.
+With a `chroot` environment, you guarantee that the processes or commands run in a clean and easily reproducible file system.

 ## When to Use chroot

-Use `chroot` when you have an application or a shell process that you are uncertain of.
-Keeping any processes you are unsure of in chroot jail allows you to test them and see their effects before running them on your system at large.
+Use `chroot` when you have an application or a shell process that you may not trust.
+Keeping any processes you are unsure of in chroot jail allows you to test them out prior to running them on your system.

 You may be thinking `chroot` sounds like a virtual machine, and you would be right.
 However, `chroot` has the advantage of being much lighter and easier to set up than a virtual machine.
-You can quickly throw up a minimal OS in a `chroot` environment to test small processes, commands, or compile packages.
+You can quickly install a minimal OS in a `chroot` environment to test small processes, commands, or compile packages.

 ## How to Use chroot